HPCguy/Squint/README.md

 ## Introduction
-Short summary: This repo contains a highly functional, but not quite complete, C compiler (mc.c) that supports JIT execution, ELF executable generation, and peephole optimization.  mc.c is a follow on to the AMaCC compiler.
+Short summary: This repo contains a highly functional, but not quite complete, C compiler (mc.c) that supports JIT execution, ELF executable generation, dynamic linking, and peephole optimization.  mc.c is a follow-on to the AMaCC compiler.
 See the AMaCC documentation referenced below for more information.

 This compiler was developed on a Raspberry Pi computer running 32 bit Buster Linux.
 See the "Discussion" tab above for instructions on using this compiler with an ARM Chromebook.

-The MC C compiler found in this repository is a subset of ***the full MC HPC compiler which is being developed offline.
+The MC C compiler found in this repository is a subset of
+***the full MC HPC compiler which is being developed offline.
 That said, results from the full MC HPC compiler are shown [below](#assembly-language-quality)***.